-The power cycle heat rejection system includes a stainless-steel (or similar material) shell-and-tube type condenser, a 14 cell counterflow cooling tower, an NCG removal system, and H2S abatement system.
+The power cycle heat rejection system includes a stainless steel (or similar material) shell-and-tube type condenser, a counterflow cooling tower, an NCG removal system, and H_2S abatement system.
 Steam from the turbine exhaust is condensed in the shell-and-tube type condenser.
-Stainless steel piping will transfer condensate to the biological oxidizer unit located adjacent to the cooling tower, where hydrogen sulfide will be abated.
-Gases that accumulate in the condenser will be removed by the gas removal system (GRS) and conveyed to the spargers located in the cooling tower basin.
-The GRS consists of multiple redundant trains of ejectors and liquid ring vacuum pumps.
+Stainless steel piping will transfer condensate to the biological oxidizer unit located adjacent to the cooling tower, where soluble hydrogen sulfide is abated.
+Gases that accumulate in the condenser will be removed by the gas removal system (GRS) and transferred to the spargers located in the cooling tower basin.
+The GRS consists of multiple redundant trains of ejectors, and liquid ring vacuum pumps.
 Auxiliary steam for the ejectors will be supplied from the SP steam pipeline.